 Where multiple versions are listed, the order of the values reflects the server's preference (with the first value being the most preferred version).
-Origins SHOULD list only versions which are supported by the alternative, but MAY omit supported versions for any reason.
+Reserved versions MAY be listed, but unreserved versions which are not supported by the alternative SHOULD NOT be present in the list.
+Origins MAY omit supported versions for any reason.